pama7786/code-2-challenge/README.md

 3. [Javascript](https://)

-##Brief DEMO of how this programme works
+-Brief DEMO of how this programme works

 |Behaviour                  | Input                                 |                                     output|